Top Universities in Italy

 €1,000 – €5,000For tuition and living costs

-Loan Amounts VaryItaly offers good career pathways for international graduates, though post-study work opportunities are more limited compared to some countries.
-Graduates can gain work experience in Italy or Europe depending on their degree and visa type.
+Loan Amounts VaryItaly offers good career opportunities for international students who study in Italy, even though post-study work options are more limited compared to other study abroad destinations.
+Students can still gain valuable work experience in Italy or other European countries based on their course

 Graduates from Italian universities can apply for a temporary residence permit (“Permesso di Soggiorno per motivi di studio”) extension or work permit to seek employment in Italy.